 Director, NTU Integrated Medical, Biological and Environmental Life Sciences

-Prof Preiser obtained his Doctor of Philosophy in Biology from University of Delaware, USA, in 1981 .
+|Prof Peter Preiser is the Chair of the School of Biological Sciences and a Professor of Molecular Genetics & Cell Biology at the Nanyang Technological University (NTU).
+He obtained his Doctor of Philosophy in Biology from University of Delaware, USA, in 1981 .
 After his postdoctoral appointment at Worcester Foundation for Experimental Biology, USA, Prof Preiser joined London’s National Institute for Medical Research as a Senior Research Scientist.
 In 2003 he left London to join NTU’s School of Biological Sciences (SBS) as an Associate Professor and was later promoted to full Professor in 2009. |